MMShep97/uiowa-questions/exercise-2/README.md

 For this exercise, I'm providing you an example set of data that is meant to represent all applicants from the state of Iowa (it is test data).
-The data is provided in the applicants.csv file with the first row describing that particular field.
+The data is provided in the test-data.csv file with the first row describing that particular field.

 We would like for you to answer the following questions from this data: